Because words and ideas shape the world.

-KU's English Department is at the core of the humanities, highlighting the "human" through our individual, one-on-one interactions with our students, our emphasis on community and global engagement, and our abiding interest in our shared humanity through the stories of others.
-We seek to challenge the mind and to engage the imagination of our students, to teach them to ask questions and to seek for answers.
+KU's English Department is at the core of the humanities, exploring the nature of the human through our individual, one-on-one interactions with our students, our emphasis on community and global engagement, and our abiding interest in our shared experiences through the stories and words of others.
+We seek to challenge the mind and to engage the imagination of our students.
 We encourage them to grapple with the complexity of a culturally and commercially interconnected world and the global networks and processes of cultural exchange.
 We believe that words and ideas will shape the world.
-We teach our students life-long skills, so that they learn to write clearly, creatively, and effectively—discovering themselves even as they lay a solid foundation for professional success.
-We offer three tracks in the undergraduate English major: 1) literary studies, 2) language, rhetoric, and writing, and 3) creative writing.
+We teach our students life-long skills, so that they learn to read carefully and write clearly, creatively, and effectively—discovering themselves even as they lay a solid foundation for professional success.

 Learn more about KU English via English Accents, our alumni newsletter, and follow us on Facebook, Twitter, and Instagram.